ajency/laravel-user-package/README.md

 7. Open 'aj_user_migrations.php' file & add/edit the columns that the needed for your User flow.

 8. After assigning the Column names Run <br/>
-	> 'php artisan aj_user:migrate' <br/>
+	> 'php artisan aj_user:migrate'<br/>

-	&nbsp; This will generate the Models & migrations for new table & alter the old users table.
+This will generate the Models & migrations for new table & alter the old users table.

 9. Then run <br/>
-	> php artisan migrate <br/>
+	> php artisan migrate<br/>
-&nbsp; *<b>Caution</b> : Laravel 5.4 has an issue with migrations regarding String length, please check this before running a migration on 5.4 version*<br/>
+*<b>Caution</b> : Laravel 5.4 has an issue with migrations regarding String length, please check this before running a migration on 5.4 version*<br/>

 10. Set your routes & other configurations in 'aj_user_config.php'.<br/>